ho-229/QtDemos/README.md

 ![linux](https://img.shields.io/badge/Linux-passing-green.svg?style=flat-square)

-* This is a project practice about 'Qt5'.
-Some controls and 'video player' will be added in the future.
+* This is a project practice about `Qt5`.
+Some controls and `video player` will be added in the future.
 Welcome to comment, learn and test.

 | Name | Description              |
 | ---- | ---------------- |